GrammaTech/ddisasm/doc/source/TUTORIALS/1-DDISASM-USAGE/Hello-world.md

 ## Disassemble

-Ddisasm can be used to disassemble an binary into the [GTIRB](https://github.com/grammatech/gtirb) representation:
+Ddisasm can be used to disassemble a binary into the [GTIRB](https://github.com/grammatech/gtirb) representation:

 ``` bash
 ddisasm examples/ex1/ex --ir ex.gtirb